ayyu/amq-userscripts/README.md

 ## `amqCoopPaste.user.js`

-Kinda defunct now with official teams mode, but playing as individual players still gives more XP/notes per right answer if everyone is on their own.
+Defunct now with official teams mode, but playing as individual players still gives more XP/notes per right answer if everyone is on their own.
 When turned on, automatically pastes your answer into the chat, and pastes other players' answers from chat into your own box if they have the script enabled.

 Use at your own peril.

-## `amqCustomCommands.user.js`
+## `amqHostSpyMode.user.js`

-Script for various chat commands.
-Currently only has the command for assigning targets in spy vs. spy mode.
+Automatically hosts Spy vs. Spy mode.
+Does the following:

+- Starts lobby upon countdown finishing
+- Prevent people from joining in the middle of a multi-round game
+- Send DMs for targets
+- Keep track of alive players and targets
+- Kill players for answering their assassin's rig, or for finishing in last place
+- Determines winner(s)
+- Move dead players to spec

 ## `amqHotkeys.user.js`